Fragments of Memory

 “Then ask her for me.
 She helped me with the advanced NN chip you droned me.
 The party’s going to be a downer if too few people come.”

 Truman nodded.
 “Okay.
-I asked her for you.”
+I’ll ask for you.”

 True to his word, he called the International Hotel across from Ambrosia Dreams next.
 Thankfully she was in.
 “Frau Richter.
 Liesl, you remember my niece from the STEM club?”